 We have been providing youth services in Fresno County for over 25 years.
 During this time, we have developed a long history of successful partnerships with many of the local high schools and other educational facilities, all working together towards the common goal of providing services to ISY/OSY.
 Specifically, we work with: Parlier High School, San Joaquin High School, Sanger High School, Sanger Community Day School, Kings River/Taft Continuation Schools, Selma High School, Heartland Alternative High School, Selma Adult School, Reedley High School, King Canyon Adult School, Orange Cove High School, Kingsburg High School, Fowler High School, State Center Adult Education-Transitional Program, Reedley College, Valley ROP (Regional Occupational Program).
 We participate in career fairs, coordinate outreach and recruitment efforts, make presentations, share information and resources including grades and attendance, share space on campus, and others.
-In Reedley, we are currently working with Valley ROP and Reedley College to provide a Pilot Manufacturing Program.
-We are in our second year and currently have six customers in the program and another 25 on the waiting list for year three.
+In Reedley, we are currently working with Valley ROP and Reedley College to provide Manufacturing, Auto Mechanics, Medium/Heavy Truck Repairs, Welding, Forestry, Fire Academy, and Forestry Programs.
+We have had an ongoing collaboration and partnership CVROP, Reedley, and Fresno City College since 2017.
+As a result, we will utilize this extensive experience and strategies to form similar partnerships and collaborations in the West Fresno area.